 12 months after rehab

-- Join alcoholic groups and share your successful recovery
+- Join alcoholic groups and share your successful recovery in specific treatment centers

 - Find new healthy ways to live a life of sobriety

-- Evaluate progress in rehab aftercare programmes
+- Evaluate progress in rehab aftercare treatment centers

 How to help a recovering alcoholic after rehab?